alicia-cordial/api-test1/README.md

 ## Requirements

-You need to have symfony installed.
+You need to have symfony and npm installed.

-## Launch local server
+## Before launching

 Start your mamp/wamp.
+Install all dependencies with

+    npm

+Copy .env to .env.local

+Add passphrase for JWT token

 ## Launch project

     symfony serve